Karaka-Management/Karaka/Install/Application/Backend/Admin/Install/Application/Pages/PrivacyPolicy/en.md

 * To customize our WEBSITE according to your online behavior and personal preferences.

 ## Safeguarding and Securing the Data
-Orange-Management is committed to securing your data and keeping it confidential.
-Orange-Management has done all in its power to prevent data theft, unauthorized access, and disclosure by implementing the latest technologies and software, which help us safeguard all the information we collect online.
+Karaka is committed to securing your data and keeping it confidential.
+Karaka has done all in its power to prevent data theft, unauthorized access, and disclosure by implementing the latest technologies and software, which help us safeguard all the information we collect online.

 ## Our Cookie Policy
 Once you agree to allow our WEBSITE or APPLICATION to use cookies, you also agree to these POLICIES.